Issue 40 – Detrack’s Commitment To You And The Protection Of Your Data

 Detrack has in our infrastructure design, put in safeguards to prevent possible systems breach.
 However, in the unfortunate event of a breach involving personal data, Detrack will pledge to notify our customers without undue delay after first becoming aware of a data breach that is likely to result in a risk for the rights and freedoms of individuals.

-Having Data protection officers who are qualified is part of the GDPR clause.
-In compliance, Detrack has appointed our own internal Data Protection Officers.
-All appointed Data Protection officers have undergone official training (with certification) conducted by trainers and consultants who are Certified Information Privacy Managers (CIPM), awarded by professional members of the International Association of Privacy Professionals.
+Having a Data Protection officer who is qualified is part of the GDPR clause.
+In compliance, Detrack has appointed our own internal Data Protection Officer.
+Our appointed Data Protection Officer has undergone official training (with certification) conducted by trainers and consultants who are Certified Information Privacy Managers (CIPM), awarded by professional members of the International Association of Privacy Professionals.
 The CIPM is the world’s first and only certification in personal data protection programme management.

-Our Data Protection Officers are well-versed in personal data protection principles and has practical knowledge of the roles and responsibilities involved in and when implementing personal data protection policies and initiatives.
+Our Data Protection Officer is well-versed in personal data protection principles and has practical knowledge of the roles and responsibilities involved in and when implementing personal data protection policies and initiatives.

 We will continue to monitor the guidance around GDPR compliance from privacy related regulatory bodies and will adjust our plans and policies accordingly if it changes in a way that impacts Detrack’s dealing with our business clients.